statiqdev/Website/input/guide/pipelines/index.md

 ## Deployment

 Deployment pipelines are special in that they don't execute by default.
 To execute your deployment pipelines you run Statiq with the `deploy` command.
 Modules in deployment pipelines can read document outputs from other pipelines inside their output phase (unlike a normal pipeline).
 Deployment pipelines are also executed last so that the output phase of other non-deployment pipelines has completed.
 In general, deployment pipelines contain modules that deploy final output somewhere (like a web host) inside their output phase.

+## Post-Process Dependencies

+In some situations, you may not want the post-process phase of a pipeline to run concurrent to all other post-process phases, and instead want it to run after the post-process phase(s) of [the pipeline dependencies](#concurrency-and-dependencies).
+In these cases, you can set `PostProcessHasDependencies` to `true` to indicate that the post-process phase of a pipeline should have dependencies on the other post-process phases of all pipeline dependencies.
+This is useful if you have a pipeline that needs to run it's post-process phase after all other pipelines have completed post-processing.

 ## Execution Policy